 It takes the merchandise a couple of weeks to arrive, but you certainly don’t have to wait for it to get there in order to start gathering signatures!
 So let’s talk about getting your paperwork in order.
 At this link is a Google Document folder with fliers, a sign-up form, the text of the PTP itself and the Frequently Asked Questions (FAQs), and plenty of other materials, along with instructions to make a binder for people to sign the PTP.

 The binder is really important, as it makes it very convenient for you to carry around everything you will need to get signatures.
 This link provides all the instructions you will need to create a PTP binder.
 The supplies include a white 3-ring binder (1” or 1.5”) with a clear cover and an inside pocket, dividers to separate the contents of the binder, and a 3-hole punch.
 You can get the supplies at any drug or office store near you.
-Then, the printed materials include flyers, the text of the PTP, the FAQs, sign-up sheets, and optionally business cards.
+Then, the printed materials include flyers, the text of the PTP, the FAQs, sign-up sheets, and optionally business cards (which you can order using this link).
 If you don’t have a printer at home, use a local public library or copy/print store to print the supplies, and you can access a 3-hole punch in the same venue.
 In that case, print out several hundred flyers and fifty sign-up sheets at once to avoid having the extra hassle of going to the store again when you run out.

 The binder provides you with the basics you will need to gather signatures when either canvassing or tabling.
 When canvassing, you’ll just walk around or stand in place, hand out flyers to people from your binder, and ask them to sign the pledge.
 When tabling, you will take out the flyers, the PTP text, the FAQs, the sign-up sheets, and if you have them business cards, and spread them out on a table.
 For tabling, you can also get two clipboards, as you will likely get more than one person interested at once, and you don’t want to make them wait.
 To come back to the tote bag, it’s pretty convenient for carrying your binder and clipboards.